-Email list allows you to give customers a chance to stay in touch with you without buying anything.
+An email list allows you to give customers a chance to stay in touch with you without buying anything.
 This opens a direct line of communication between you and the customers, so you can then try and convince them to make a purchase.

-See our guide on how to properly start an email newsletter for your WooCommerce store for details and step by step instructions.
+See our guide on how to properly start an email newsletter for your WooCommerce store for details and step-by-step instructions.

 2. Generate More Leads

-Each user who subscribes to your email list is a potential lead / customer.
-This is why its best practice to offer website visitors multiple options to join your email list.
+Each user who subscribes to your email list is a potential lead/customer.
+This is why it’s best practice to offer website visitors multiple options to join your email list.
 This practice is called lead generation.

 Most store owners make the mistake of only adding a basic email signup form to their store which hurts your overall conversion.

 This is where OptinMonster can help.
 It is the best lead generation software in the world that allows you to easily convert abandoning website visitors into email subscribers and then paying customers.

 For details, take a look at these tips on how to convert WooCommerce visitors into customers.

 Ecommerce stores need marketing data to make informed decisions.
 This data includes where your visitors are coming from, which products are popular, which products are not doing so well, and more.